 Looks at ways to improve performance of schools and their leadership and governance, and draws on those with professional interest/ experience in various educational sectors and roles such as principals, heads/deputies, governors, inspectors, advisors or consultants in public, private or academy-based schools and all age ranges.
 For more details contact one of the SIG Leads.

 Open to all in the Company with an interest or expertise to offer in school leadership & management, and external specialists by invitation.
 Presently there is a SIG mailing list of some 70, including some from outside the Company, which serves as an active forum for discussion.
 It holds meetings/ discussion sessions online via zoom and it is intended that it meet physically in due course.

 SIG LEADS: Susan Cousin/Alan Yellup email@example.com

-We are delighted to welcome Sir Tim Brighouse to share with us the messages from his soon-to-be-published book about leadership of the education sector and a new paradigm for school improvement.
+We were delighted to welcome Sir Tim Brighouse to share with us the messages from then-to-be-published book about leadership of the education sector and a new paradigm for school improvement.

 8 June 2021 – In seeking a more equitable educational system for a post-pandemic world, Susan Cousin introduced Dr Helen Wright, author and former Headteacher whose presentation, ‘The answer to social mobility is global education’, explored how global education increased the range of opportunities available for social mobility.
 Subsequently, Helen Knights and Nina Sharma from the National Governance Association spoke about the NGA’s Framework for Ethical Leadership in Education.
 First published in 2019 and based on the Nolan Principles for Public Life, this highlighted seven virtues that should ideally underpin the governance of all educational institutions.